-The Complainant provided a document entitled "2011 Altus Industrial Cap Rate Evidence, Part 1 of 2" that was entered as "Exhibit C1", and, a document entitled "2011 Altus Industrial Cap Rate Evidence, Part 2 of 2" that was entered as "Exhibit C2" during the hearing.
-The Complainant along with Exhibit C1 and Exhibit C2 provided the following evidence with respect to this issue:
+The Complainant requested that arguments and evidence made on this issue are the same and are brought forward from hearing #61099.
+Therefore, the document entitled "2011 Altus Industrial Cap Rate Evidence, Part 1 of 2" (hearing #61099, Exhibit C1) and the document entitled "2011 Altus Industrial Cap Rate Evidence, Part 2 of 2" (hearing #61099, Exhibit C2) from that hearing were entered as evidence during this hearing.
+The Complainant along with Exhibit C1 and Exhibit C2 from hearing #61099 provided the following evidence with respect to this issue and is duplicated below: